MichaelCurrin/twitter-lib-python/docs/installation.md

 Set the values as export variables.
 Note that this is only for the current process - this is not set at the shell config level, so this is safer.

-Run this from the root of the project:
+The command below work on macOS and Linux only.Run this from the root of the project to set.

 ```sh
 $ export $(< .env_local | xargs)